ibm-cloud-docs/containers/cs_secure.md

     <p>For example, if an unauthorized user gains access to your system and modifies the OS kernel with extra logic to collect data, the trust agent detects this change and marks the node's as untrusted.
 With trusted compute, you can verify your worker nodes against tampering.</p>
     <p><strong>Note</strong>: Trusted Compute is available for select bare metal machine types.
 For example, `mgXc` GPU flavors do not support Trusted Compute.</p></dd>
   <dt id="encrypted_disks">Encrypted disk</dt>
     <dd><p>By default, {{site.data.keyword.containershort_notm}} provides two local SSD encrypted data partitions for all worker nodes when the worker nodes are provisioned.
-The first partition is not encrypted, and the second partition mounted to _/var/lib/docker_ is unlocked by using LUKS encryption keys.
+The first partition is not encrypted, and the second partition is unlocked by using LUKS encryption keys.
 Each worker in each Kubernetes cluster has its own unique LUKS encryption key, managed by {{site.data.keyword.containershort_notm}}.
 When you create a cluster or add a worker node to an existing cluster, the keys are pulled securely and then discarded after the encrypted disk is unlocked.</p>
     <p><b>Note</b>: Encryption can impact disk I/O performance.
 For workloads that require high-performance disk I/O, test a cluster with encryption both enabled and disabled to help you decide whether to turn off encryption.</p></dd>
   <dt>Support for IBM Cloud infrastructure (SoftLayer) network firewalls</dt>
     <dd>{{site.data.keyword.containershort_notm}} is compatible with all [IBM Cloud infrastructure (SoftLayer) firewall offerings ![External link icon](../icons/launch-glyph.svg "External link icon")](https://www.ibm.com/cloud-computing/bluemix/network-security).
 On {{site.data.keyword.Bluemix_notm}} Public, you can set up a firewall with custom network policies to provide dedicated network security for your standard cluster and to detect and remediate network intrusion.
 For example, you might choose to set up a [Virtual Router Appliance](/docs/infrastructure/virtual-router-appliance/about.html) to act as your firewall and block unwanted traffic.
 When you set up a firewall, [you must also open up the required ports and IP addresses](cs_firewall.html#firewall) for each region so that the master and the worker nodes can communicate.</dd>